Carpet Drying Flood FAQ

 Q. How long will it take my property to dry?

 The drying process depends on several factors including location, duration and source of water, the types of building materials, the weather conditions and how quickly emergency services begin.
-We determine when the drying process is completed through consistent monitoring and evaluation.
-Even though carpeting may feel dry to the touch, the padding and sub-floors may still be wet underneath.
+We determine when the drying process is completed; through consistent monitoring and evaluation.
+Even when carpeting feels dry to the touch, the padding and sub-floors may still be wet underneath.
 Each situation is different; however.
-The most common rule of thumb is 3 days for carpet to dry, 4 for the underlay, 5 days for the sub floor and, skirting boards and lower walls for be dried below Auckland Council guidelines of 18% moisture.
+The most common rule of thumb is 3 days for carpet to dry, 4 for the underlay; 5 days for the sub floor and, skirting boards and lower walls tobe dried below Auckland Council guidelines of 18% moisture.

 Q. What happens to my wet furniture?